LundBladderCancerGroup/LundTaxonomy2023Classifier/README.md

 - `results_object` is a list resulting from applying the predict_LundTax2023 function

-- `data` is is a matrix, data frame or multiclassPairs_object of gene expression values with genes as HUGO gene symbols in rows and samples in columns.
+- `data` is a matrix, data frame or multiclassPairs_object of gene expression values with genes as HUGO gene symbols in rows and samples in columns.
 This can be included if the results_object does not include the data, and samples should be in the same order as in the